Kings GM clears air: Cousins will not be traded

 ESPN reported in early January that the Kings already have begun planning to offer Cousins one of the league's new maximum Designated Player contract extensions -- estimated to be in the $219 million range over five seasons -- once the league's new collective bargaining agreement takes effect in July.

-Asked by ESPN on Monday about those intentions by ESPN, Divac said: "We are going in that direction."
+Asked by ESPN on Monday about their intentions, Divac said: "We are going in that direction."

 Cousins, for his part, has said on numerous occasions this season that he wants to be in Sacramento for the long term, despite the fact that the Kings have yet to reach the playoffs in his first six pro seasons.
-Sacramento began play Monday in the West's No. 11 spot at 20-31.
+Sacramento began play Monday in the West's No. 11 spot at 20-31 and 2.5 games out of a playoff spot.

 If the Kings and Cousins come to terms on an extension this summer, he will be wedded to Sacramento until July 2018 at the earliest.
 The rules attached to the new Designated Player provision would prevent Cousins from becoming trade eligible for one full year after he signs.